-"If you look to the right at these artists, it's a heavenly mix.
+"If you look to the left at these artists, it's a heavenly mix.
 The gamut was covered with young singer Sami Staitman all the way up to seasoned pros Norm Lewis, Emily Skinner, Jason Graae,...

 Highlights of the 90 minute set, included: Staitman's rousing "Where the Boys Are"..."